aappddeevv/scalajs-reaction/docs/src/main/tut/docs/router.md

-You will want to use a real "matching" library like [trail](https://github.com/sparsetech/trail) to match on the URL and provide parameterized routing in your config.
-Note that trail does not provide hash routing supporting.
+You will want to use a real "matching" library like [trail](https://github.com/sparsetech/trail) to match on the URL and provide "route-to-page" routing processing in your config.